aparis69/Desertscapes-Simulation/README.md

 There is still some things missing from the paper implementation.
 They might be added in the future if someone is interested.
 What is not in the code:
 * Interactive tools showcased in the video
 * Complex wind scenario and wind roses
-* Optimization and performance.
-While multithreaded with OpenMP, this program doesn't include all the optimizations done for the timings shown in the paper.